tnakagome/exray/README.md

 - pthread : Enable stack frame dumps from pthread functions.
 This only takes effect when you include src/interpose/PThead.cpp into the build.
 See the .cpp file for the target pthread functions.

 # Symbol Demangling
-C++ function names in the stack traces are mangled.
-For example, 14th frame in the above throw example contains this function name:
+C++ function names in the stack traces are mangled unless you use the demangle option.
+For example, you may see this function name in a back trace from libreoffice:

 	_ZN9ucbhelper7Content16getPropertyValueERKN3rtl8OUStringE